Frequently Asked Questions

 Engagements often address issues like unclear decision-making, inconsistent processes, poor handoffs between roles, and an overreliance on founders, owners, or senior leaders for day-to-day progress.
 The goal is to reduce friction and rework by designing systems that reflect how the business actually operates.

-How does the Founder-Led Decision Architecture package fit into this work?
+How do the Founder-Led Decision Architecture packages fit into this work?

-Founder-Led Decision Architecture is designed to help leaders identify which decisions should remain with them and which can be delegated with confidence.
-It focuses on creating clear decision guidance, reducing bottlenecks, and building trust in the operating system of the business.
-This package is often a starting point for leaders who feel stuck as the default decision-maker.
+Founder-Led Decision Architecture services are designed to help leaders identify which decisions should remain with them and which can be delegated with confidence.
+I focus on creating clear decision guidance, reducing bottlenecks, and building trust in the operating system of the business.
+For more on how the packages work and what they include, see the Decision Architecture FAQs below.

 Will you help my team move faster without sacrificing quality?